Jabjubinski/jabjubinski.github.io/README.md

-This is another small project I made in HTML, CSS and JS just to play around a bit.
+Small etch a sketch project which allows you to draw pixel art, made in html css and javascript.